Home recording and mixing are hard.

 …and kick-started my career as a musician and engineer.

 Fast forward 12 years, and I am extremely lucky to have worked with some incredible people, both as a musician and engineer.

-I never expected to reach over a MILLION musicians through Musician on a Mission…
+I never expected to reach MILLIONS of musicians through Musician on a Mission…

 …but that’s the way it happened.